aaakpinar/NCE/evpn-mh/evpn-mh.md

     }
 ```

 The lag1 is created with the `vlan-tagging` enabled so that this LAG can have multiple subinterfaces with different VLAN tags.
 In this way, each subinterface can be attached to a different MAC-VRF.
-The subinterface 1 is created with `untagged` (tag0) encapsulation here.
+The subinterface 1 is created here with `untagged` (tag0) encapsulation.

-The `lag-type` can be LACP or static.
-It is configured as LACP here, so its parameters must match in all nodes, leaf1, and leaf2 in this example.
+The `lag type` can be LACP or static.
+Here it is configured as LACP, so its parameters must match in all nodes, leaf1 and leaf2 in this example.

-Then, the physical interface(s) must be associated with the LAG.
+And associate the physical interface(s) with the LAG to complete this part.

 ```
 enter candidate